konsumer/crudql/README.md

 If you want to use it without installing, just replace all uses of `crudql` with `npx  @crudql/cli`, in instructions below.

+It generates readable code, so you can modify it's output to do whatever you like.

 ## usage

 Check out [example](example) for a complete example, including the process I went through to make it.